-Both sales and cost are given different names in the profit and loss account.
-This makes the preparation of the profit and loss account difficult for anyone without an accounting training.
+Both sales and cost are given different names in the profit and loss accounts.
+These assessments of profit and loss accounts are difficult for anyone without accounting training.
 However, this can be surmounted through online accounting software which is already built to recognize revenue sources and expenses.

-The beauty of a profit and loss account lies in its ability to spell out in figures areas of success and struggle in the business.
+The beauty of assessments of profit and loss accounts lies in its ability to spell out in figures areas of success and struggle in the business.
 Through this, business owners and managers can monitor the activity of the company and proffer solutions in the event of a loss.
 For an investor or a prospective investor, the profit and loss account give them a clear picture of the financial health of your company.
 It gives them the financial standing of your business.

 Every profit and loss is segmented into revenue and expenses.
 The revenue of your firm provides a detailed explanation of the income from all primary and secondary activities the business is involved in.
 This is also the case for the expenses which can either be primary or secondary.
 Of course, the most critical revenue that will determine your profit or loss is the income generated from sales as other secondary income can be unpredictable.
 Growth in your business will be a reflection of the revenue generated from sales.

 For the expenses, two items must stand out; the cost of goods sold and the operating expenses.
-Through a cloud accounting software, you can monitor the cost and look into areas where you can reduce the cost to increase profits.
+Through cloud accounting software, you can monitor the cost and look into areas where you can reduce the cost to increase profits.
 For example, when you compute your profit and loss account using myBooks online accounting software, you can ascertain how much you are spending on raw materials.
-This will let you know if you need to change to another supplier to tackle cost.
+This will let you know if you need to change to another supplier to tackle costs.